 Having done (and redone) the usual tourist stuff in the City of Lights over the years, on this trip to Paris I was determined to get out of the city for a bit.
 With the help of the concierge at the Westin Paris Vendome, I booked a day tour to the WWII Normandy invasion beaches.
-In adition to Pointe du Hoc, the other stops on the tour were Omaha Beach and the American Cemeteery at Colleville-sur-Mer.
+In addition to Pointe du Hoc, the other stops on the tour were Omaha Beach and the American Cemetery at Colleville-sur-Mer.
+A subsequent trip covered sites of some of the fighting in the month-long Battle of the Bulge in Belgium

 There have been several popular movies about the Normandy Invasion including The Longest Day and Saving Private Ryan.
 Yet for far too many it is simply incomprehensible that only about 70 years ago millions of combatants in the Allied and Axis armies and air forces were locked in exceedingly lethal and destructive combat in fields, villages, cities, and skies across the entire European continent.
 The stakes were nothing less than the fate of the world.